 Don’t know a lot about KiwiSaver?
 Here is where you’ll find out how it works, what the benefits are, and how to sign up and start saving for your future.

 KiwiSaver is a work-based savings initiative introduced by the Government to help Kiwis save and build a nest egg for retirement.
 It also includes features that can help get you into your first home sooner.

 If you’ve ever saved for something big, you’ll know how hard it can be.
 That’s where KiwiSaver comes into its own, so you don’t have to face getting ready for retirement or buying your first home alone.

 Making the most of the KiwiSaver benefits every year can help you grow your savings and reach your savings goals faster.

-A great benefit of becoming a KiwiSaver member is the $521.43 annual Government contribution (also known as your member tax credit).
+A great benefit of becoming a KiwiSaver member is the $521.43 annual Government contribution (also known as a member tax credit).